 Take the time to ask questions about course structure, modules and content.
 If you know exactly what it is you’ll be learning, you will find it a lot easier to choose where to study.
 Don’t only think about topics you think you’ll enjoy learning about, but also if the taught topics are relevant to the career you wish to pursue.

-Talking to course leaders and other academics related to your area of interest will help you gage what your learning experience will be like.
+Talking to course leaders and other academics related to your area of interest will help you gauge what your learning experience will be like.
 Think of any questions you might want to ask beforehand.
 Finding out about typical class sizes and teaching methods can be useful.

 Student support may be something that you feel you can benefit from for any number of reasons.
 Any good university will have a solid student support system in place for anyone with worries, concerns or specific issues.
 Don’t forget to find out what kinds of support will be available to you – you may be pleasantly surprised by what’s on offer.